Fresh perspective. Invaluable insight.

 What Sets Us Apart

 The most difficult legal problems require more than knowledge of the facts and the law — they require thinking creatively about the law.
-Our appellate practitioners possess a comprehensive understanding of the complex legal framework of administrative rules, regulations and statutes.
-Many of us began as lawyers in administrative regulatory agencies.
-We not only know how to proactively manage critical timing and procedural challenges, but we also have the skill and savvy to artfully craft arguments to maximize the likelihood of discretionary review by various appeals courts.
+Our appellate practitioners possess a comprehensive understanding of the complex legal framework of common law rules, statutes, and regulations governing areas of substantive law.
+We excel at mastering the record and communicating the complex technical issues on which appeals are often decided.
+We also know how to manage critical timing and procedural challenges while crafting arguments to maximize the chances of success.
+Our written briefs and oral arguments are designed to be clear, direct, and persuasive.

 - Government contracts